KrakenIsHere/The-Vineheart-Realm/0. World/5. Story/1. The Wound/The Godwound.md

+---
+title: The Wound of Devine arrogance
+tags:
+  - Godwound
+  - TheGodWar
+---

 # The Scar
 At the core of the realm lies **The Godwound**, an eternal scar upon reality itself - a testament to the cataclysmic forces that shaped the new realm.
 This cosmic injury bleeds divine energy into the fabric of existence, warping and reshaping reality.